Opening Statements In The YSL RICO Trial Started Today

 Young Thug and his associates will finally have their chance in court.
 The opening statements for the YSL RICO trial began today.

-If found guilty Young Thug could face five to 20 years in prison if found guilty.
+If found guilty, Young Thug could face five to 20 years in prison.

 -